-Registered thisday of2016
+Registered this day of 2017

-Drawn by:
+Drawn by: Members PRE AMBLE

-Members

-PREAMBLE

-Youth was formed in 2016 with members.
+was formed in 20 with members.

-The vision of the group is
+The vision of the group is S

-The mission statement is
+The mission statement is 5

 INTERPRETATION:

-In this Constitution and by-law:-
+In this Constitution and b py-law:-

-"The Group" means youth group
+"The Group" means beneficiaries group

-"The Constitution and by-law" means the Articles of association
+"The Constitution and by y-law" means the Articles of association

-"The Secretary" means any person appointed/elected to perform the duties of the secretary of the group
+"The Secretary" means a group any person appointed/elected to perform t he duties of the secretary of the

-"The Seal" means the official seal of the group
+"The Seal" means the of ficial seal of the group

 "The Committee" means the executive committee

-"The Chairperson" means the Chairperson of the Executive committee
+"The Chairperson" mear s the Chairperson of the Executive commit ttee

-"The Register" means the Register of the Association
+"The Register" means th e Register of the Association

-In the construction of these articles, unless inconsistent with the contexts the singular shall include the plural and masculine, the Feminine and vice-versa.
+ese articles, unless inconsistent with the co , the Feminine and vice-versa. ontexts the singular shall include